The official blog of the Lung Institute.

 In a helium dilution test, the patient breathes a mixture of helium and oxygen.
 In a body box test, the patient sits in an enclosed chamber and performs some small panted breaths.
 Although the body box test is the most accurate test, it is the most difficult to perform because it requires specially-trained technicians to operate the equipment.

-If you or a loved one has been diagnosed with a lung disease and interested in learning about stem cell therapy treatment options, please contact us at the Lung Institute to learn more or call (800) 729-3065.
+If you or a loved one has been diagnosed with a lung disease and interested in learning about cellular therapy treatment options, please contact us at the Lung Institute to learn more or call (800) 729-3065.